>Sections

 • Opportunity to connect and exchange with other cities around sustainable mobility.

-• Possibility to participate in planned activities (e.g. events, workshops, training).
+• Possibility to participate in planned activities (e.g. events, workshops, trainings).

 • Chance to bring in own use cases to be considered within the project.